arafato/alicloud-core-concepts-book/manuscript/governance.md

 ![Billing Management - Billing Address](02/billing_address.png)

 ### Payment Methods
 If you choose U.S. Dollars as payment currency, we support payment by credit card, debit card, or PayPal.
+In addition, we also support payment by invoice which needs to be explicitly activated by your responsible Alibaba Cloud business manager.
 If you choose Indian Rupee as payment currency, we support payment by Paytm Wallet.
 If you choose Malaysian Ringgit as payment currency, we support payment by credit card or debit card.
 Each account may have multiple payment methods registered at the same time, but there can only be one default payment method to be used for all your payments.
 For example, if you have used a credit card to pay for a prepaid service, this credit card will be your default payment method and you can only use it to make other purchases.
 You can only use another registered payment method to make payments if you do not have any other existing products or services currently being billed to another payment method in effect.

 ### Payment Failure
 If, for reasons attributed to you or your registered payment method, we cannot bill you or otherwise process your payment, we will notify you by email to your registered email address and request you to resolve the problem.
 In this case, you will be able to continue to use your products for another 15 days.
 After this 15-day period, if the issue has not been resolved and payment has not been made, Alibaba Cloud shall have the right, to suspend your service until payment has been processed or to terminate your services without any liability to you.
 Prior to any service suspension or termination, an email will be sent to your registered email address.